awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

       + Choose **percent** to enter a percentage of the total number of account\-Region pairs that can run the automation simultaneously\.

    1. In the **Error threshold** section, choose an option:
-      + Choose **errors** to enter an absolute number of errors allowed before Automation stops sending the workflow to other resources\.
+      + Choose **errors** to enter an absolute number of errors allowed before Automation stops sending the automation to other resources\.
-      + Choose **percent** to enter a percentage of errors allowed before Automation stops sending the workflow to other resources\.
+      + Choose **percent** to enter a percentage of errors allowed before Automation stops sending the automation to other resources\.

 1. In the **Targets** section, choose how you want to target the AWS Resources where you want to run the Automation\.
 These options are required\.